fayausa/faya-port-80/README.markdown

 ## History

 Faya Port 80 has been running for the past 4 years.
-It was previously called Coffee @ DBG.
-All the previous talks are recorded & available in [YouTube][youtube].
+It was previously called [Coffee @ DBG][youtube].
+All the previous talks are recorded & available in [YouTube][FAYA youtube].

 ## Credits